arielgabbay/tau-0368.3539/README.md

 ```

 The `zip` files are the files the groups download from the CTF platform.
 These files contain the server's public key (currently the same for all stages, but this can be changed in the future if needed) and any files in the directory `material/stage_XX` (such as documentation or redacted attack scripts).
 These files are replaced in the base configuration of the CTF platform and are put in `ctf_import.zip`, as explained in the relevant section below.

+For `stage_00` (the introduction stage), two more files are generated: `group/enc.bin`, containing the encrypted flag, and `flag`, containing the flag itself.
+The flag file is used by the preparation scripts to update the flag expected by the CTF platform for this stage.

 The `nginx` container forwards connections from the main machine to the server containers themselves; its configuration (`nginx/conf/nginx.conf`) holds all the ports and addresses of the servers, internal and external, which are generated by `build.sh`.
 In some stages, more than one server instance is run for each group, and more than one thread is generated in each server instance.
 These numbers are specified in `stages.json` and can be modified there (more on this soon).
 This detail is not visible (directly, at least) to the teams, as all servers are "internal" and the `nginx` container forwards connections from the teams to the servers themselves.